 Last updated on

 But what if you can’t or don’t want to take on a project of this scale (maybe you’re renting and aren’t allowed to make these changes)?
 The alternative is a peel and stick backsplash.
-It’s a method of using self-adhesive faux tiles that are made from a durable composite material to last longer than regular vinyl tiles.
-That is, they can be safely used on a backsplash.
+It’s a method of using self-adhesive faux tiles made from a durable composite material to last longer than regular vinyl tiles.
+That is, you can safely use them on a backsplash.

 How to choose the peel and stick backsplash tiles?